2018 PATIENT ADVOCACY CERTIFICATE TRAINING (PACT)

 Location of Course: Sanford Research Institute, 2301 E 60th Street North, Sioux Falls, SD 57104

-Registration for Course: Online registration will be available through a link here beginning January 31, 2018.
+Registration for Course: Online registration is available through Sanford Research

 Deadline for course registration is May 1, 2018.